Best mattress 2019: What to consider when buying memory foam, pocket-sprung or hybrid mattresses

-The Emma Original is our favourite of the new-generation bed-in-a-boxes, the options of which seem to be growing by the day.
+The Emma original mattress is our favourite of the new-generation bed-in-a-boxes, the options of which seem to be growing by the day.
 A three-layered sleep system, it’s very breathable, instantly comfy and has noticeably more bounce, taking you to the land of nod in record time.

-For a pocket sprung mattress, the Hypnos Stellar Pillow Top is soft, sumptuous and yet supportive, albeit quite high.
-And if money is tight, our recommendation goes to Casper’s The Essential Mattress.
+For a pocket sprung mattress, the Hypnos Stellar pillow top mattress is soft, sumptuous and yet supportive, albeit quite high.
+And if money is tight, our recommendation goes to Casper’s the essential mattress.